sigamani/agentic-rag/README.md

 ## Problem
 The task is to answer questions using the full corpus of the ConvFinQA `train.json` dataset.

+See [Explanation of Metrics](#explanation-of-metrics) for a guide on how to interpret the metrics.

 ### Easy Variant
 The model has access to the correct document at inference time, so we are only working with a single document at a time.